ivotron/popper2-paper/paper/paper.md

 Cloud-native computing is an emerging paradigm in software development that aims to utilize existing cloud infrastructure to build, run, and scale applications in the cloud.
 The cloud-native paradigm is a subset of the container-native paradigm since it encourages running applications not only inside containers but also on cloud infrastructure.
 Container engines like Docker and orchestration tools like Kubernetes have become an integral part of the cloud-native paradigm over the years.
-With the wide-spread acceptance of the cloud-native paradigm, several cloud-native workflow engines like  Argo, Pachyderm, Brigade have come into existence.
+With the wide-spread acceptance of the cloud-native paradigm, several cloud-native workflow engines like  Argo [@argocommunity_argoproj_2019], Pachyderm [@novella_containerbased_2018], Brigade [@brigade] have come into existence.
 These workflow engines facilitate running workflows in the cloud by running an entire workflow in containers managed by Kubernetes.
 The limitation of these workflow engines is the requirement of having access to a Kubernetes cluster which can block users from running workflows in the absence of one.
 Although Popper can run workflows in the cloud using Kubernetes, it does not necessarily require access to a Kubernetes cluster for running the containerized steps of a workflow.